-Choosing the right theme is one of the most important decisions you'll have to make when putting together a new website — making the right theme choice can, quite literally, make or break a site!
-The goal of this particular guide is to help ensure you make the right choice for your business (note: for more guides in the same series, head on over to WinningWP Guides).
+Choosing a theme is one of the most important decisions you'll have to make when putting together a website.
+The theme you choose can, quite literally, make or break your site -- which is why the goal of this guide is to help you make the right choice for your business.
+(Note: For more guides in the same series, head on over to WinningWP Guides.)

-With so many to choose from, making a decision can be daunting — but if you need help finding a theme that works for you, you've come to the right place.
-This guide will give you the information you need to make an informed decision.
+With so many themes to choose from, making a decision can be daunting — but, if you need help finding a theme that works for you, you've come to the right place, as this guide will give you the information you need to make an informed decision.
 Let's get started!

 A mistake many people make is jumping straight into choosing a theme, or going by design alone, which can lead to a lot of frustration.
 Before you get to the theme, you need to think about your business goals and how your website can help you work towards them.

-To get on the right track, here are some important questions you should ask yourself:
+To get on the right track, here are some important questions you'll need to answer:

 This is a bit more difficult to answer, because it requires you to look at things from an administrator's point of view.
 The first step is to separate front and back-end functionality.
 Think about what features are essential to your visitors, then figure out what you'll need to do to make that happen in the back end.

-A competitor analysis is an important part of any business plan, providing information on how you stack up in everything from market share to product quality.
+A competitor analysis is an important part of any business plan, showing you how you stack up against the competition in everything from market share to product quality.
 When deciding on a theme, looking at your competitors' websites will give you context, let you gauge your minimum viable product, and help you to figure out what your target audience is expecting from you.

 It won't hurt to learn a bit about customer habits in the online world.
 Don't forget that how you browse a website is not necessarily how others do things and — more importantly — not necessarily how your target audience will do things.

-Being aware of certain aspects of behavior, such as the paradox of choice will help you make better decisions when building your site.
+Being aware of certain aspects of behavior, such as the paradox of choice, will help you to make better decisions when building your site.
 The more freedom of choice you give to people, the less likely they are to make a good decision, which leads to no decision at all.

 Don't get sidetracked by fancy visuals, eye-candy and other distractions.
 For example, many articles have claimed — and every user test has shown — that large automatic sliders are useless, yet many people choose to include them on their website because they look good.

 This is one of the most important aspects of building a website.
-Developers and website owners tend to lose track of the site's goal, but, if you want your website to help you achieve them, you'll need to keep those goals in mind!
+Developers and website owners tend to lose track of the site's goals, but you'll need to keep them in mind if you want your site to achieve them!
 Remember: Your most likely end goal is to sell your product or service — making a beautiful website is only a means to that end.

 Don't confuse a high visitor count with a successful website.
 At the end of the day, your customer count is what matters — which is where conversion comes in.
 After all, it's better to have a website that converts 30% of its 10,000 monthly visitors than one that converts 3% of 50,000.